Lesson 1C - GPU Sharing & Fractional GPUs with HAMi¶

 โ Checkpoint (concept): without looking at the table, name the sharing mechanism you'd pick for (a) hard multi-tenant isolation on H100s, (b) squeezing three small inference services onto one rented T4, (c) quick-and-dirty test parallelism where isolation doesn't matter.
 (MIG / HAMi / time-slicing.)

-Part 2 - The fractional resource model (free)¶
+The fractional resource model¶

 With HAMi installed, a pod can ask for a slice instead of a whole device: